-- the categories of data concerned; and
+- the categories of personal data concerned;

-Do individuals have a right to request deletion of their data?
 Yes.
-Data subjects have the right to request rectification (where the data is inaccurate or incomplete) or erasure (especially where the controller no longer requires the data or the data subject withdraws its consent declaration) of their personal data and may object at any time to the processing of their data on grounds relating to their particular situation.
-In such cases, the data controller must delete the relevant data within eight weeks and refrain from any future data transfers.
+Pursuant to Articles 16 and 17 of the GDPR, data subjects have the right to request rectification (where the data is inaccurate or incomplete) or erasure (especially where the controller no longer requires the data or the data subject withdraws its consent declaration) of their personal data and may object at any time to the processing of their data on grounds relating to their particular situation.
+In such cases, the data controller must delete the relevant data within one month and refrain from any future data processing or transfers.

 In addition, data subjects must be informed of their right to withdraw consent at any time.
 If consent is withdrawn, the data controller must refrain from further processing of the relevant personal data.

-In establishing the permissibility of data processing, a detailed review of the justification for the processing is of utmost importance.
-Aside from the data subject's freely given consent based on full disclosure, the following justifications are available and relevant in practice (Article 6 of the GDPR):
+In establishing the permissibility of data processing, a detailed review of the justification therein is of the utmost importance.
+Apart from the data subject's freely given consent based on full disclosure, the following justifications are available and relevant in practice (Article 6 of the GDPR):

 - the vital interests of the data subject;

 What information must be provided to individuals when personal data is collected?
-The data controller must inform individuals of:

 Data security and breach notification